Aberdeen South (UK Parliament constituency)

-Aberdeen South is a burgh constituency of the House of Commons of the Parliament of the United Kingdom and it elects one Member of Parliament (MP) by the first-past-the-post system of election.
+Aberdeen South is a burgh constituency of the House of Commons of the Parliament of the United Kingdom which elects one Member of Parliament (MP) by the first-past-the-post system of election.

+The seat is currently held by Stephen Flynn of the Scottish National Party since the 2019 general election.
+Flynn has served as the leader of the SNP in the House of Commons since December 2022.

 The constituency was first used in the 1885 general election, but has undergone boundary changes since then.
 There was also an Aberdeen South Holyrood constituency, a constituency of the Scottish Parliament, created in 1999 with the boundaries of the Westminster constituency at that time.
 In 2011 the Scottish Parliament constituency of Aberdeen South was abolished and replaced with the Aberdeen South and North Kincardine constituency.

 Constituency profile

-Aberdeen South is an affluent suburban constituency located along the south of the Aberdeen City Council area.
+Aberdeen South is an affluent suburban constituency located along the south of the Aberdeen City council area.
 The seat covers most of Aberdeen's affluent West End and the outer villages of Bieldside, Cults, Milltimber and Peterculter.
 Situated within the constituency are some of Scotland's most affluent neighbourhoods, including Broomhill, Rubislaw and Queen's Cross, which was named the wealthiest part of Scotland in 2003.
 The seat also extends south-east across the River Dee to cover the suburb of Cove Bay and the more deprived neighbourhoods of Torry and Kincorth.